Coffee mornings, bake-offs and more...

 Collect any donations on the day and make sure you record exactly how much money has been raised.
 Make it clear to donors at the time they give whether you’re planning on donating all or a percentage of the money directly to the charity.

-How do I involve my organisation in a charity event?
+How do I ask for sponsorship for a charity event?

-Involving others can be key to your event as they can help to promote your event to a wider audience as well as providing key financial support.
-Many businesses will be match funding, so it is worth letting your organisation know what you are planning.
-It’s important to reach out a good couple of months before your event to give them enough time to plan and approve their involvement in the event.
+Sponsors can be key to your event as they can help to promote your event to a wider audience as well as providing key financial support.
+Many businesses will be open to the opportunity to sponsor or get involved with a local charity event, so it is worth dropping them an email or arranging a meeting to discuss your plans and let them know how they can help support you.
+It’s important to reach out to a local sponsor a good couple of months before your event to give them enough time to plan and approve their involvement in the event.

 How do I promote my charity event?

 The type of event or activity you plan to host will help to determine how you should promote your event.
-Think about who might like to help out and who would likely want to take part..
+Think about who might like to help out, who would likely want to take part and what types of companies or individuals might like to sponsor it.
 Contact local celebrities and influencers who could help you to gain media exposure and encourage more people to attend.